 Again, actual pulled pork, and it was probably the best we tried.
 The chili was surprisingly spicy and had beans.
 Mac & cheese comes with crumbled bacon.

 I was craving vegetables and opted for Salad Company for lunch.
-I chose balsamic vinaigrette dressing and had to fight Eli for every bite haha.
 The peach iced teas were good.

 KRISPY KREME DOUGHNUTS